Roommates + Landlords

 Call 311 or go online to file a complaint.
 If the city issues violations, that is objective proof of conditions.

-Your detective work could include finding out via the Department of Buildings whether the building has any violations; if apartments have been illegally deregulated; if there are problems with the façade of the building; if there are issues with the efficiency of the boiler; or if the certificate of occupancy matches the use of the building.
+Your detective work could include finding out via the Department of Buildings whether the building has any violations or if apartments have been illegally deregulated, the building's facade is damaged, the boiler's efficiency is low, or the certificate of occupancy doesn't match the building's use.

 In addition, you can take photos, send letters to the landlord, and call in experts to confirm the existence of issues like mold, asbestos, or secondhand smoke.
 Violations alone may be enough to pressure your landlord to let you out of the lease early.